Junqor/Canvas-Full-View/README.md

-# Canvas-FullScreen
+# Canvas Full-View
-A chrome extension that changes the view of a document on Canvas so that it takes up the whole tab.
+A chrome extension that changes the view of a document in Canvas so that it takes up the whole tab.